Using Gestures in Motion

 Hover

-Hover is the most obvious gesture, but still worth mentioning. whileHover detects when a pointer enters or leaves the element.
+Hover is the most obvious gesture and also one of the most used ones. whileHover detects when a pointer enters or leaves the element.

-The great part about Motion is that you can easily use spring animations for any of these gestures, which is pretty difficult in CSS.
+The great part about Motion is that you can easily use spring animations for any of these gestures, which is pretty difficult to do with CSS.

 <motion.div